Become a Social Media Influencer

 Example: Bandura cured people with an extreme fear (phobia) of snakes.
 He would have the patient view other people (the other people were more powerful influencers when they were the same age, gender and ethnicity) handling snakes through a one-way mirror.
 He would then have his patient watch videos of other people handling snakes.
 After some time, he brought the other people with the snakes into the room with the patient.
 Finally, he would have his patient actually touch the snake!

-At it’s most basic, Dr. Bandura’s work was so important (it earned him a National Medal of Science from President Barack Obama) because he was one of the first to show that human learning occurs primarily through observation and imitation.
+At it’s most basic, Dr. Bandura’s work was so important (it earned him a National Medal of Science) because he was one of the first to show that human learning occurs primarily through observation and imitation.

 Dr. Bandura was also an early user of video to teach and train his patients.